benwilber/temple/README.md

 # `temple`

-A commandline program that renders template files with structured context inputs.
+A fast commandline program that renders template files with structured context inputs.
 It is most often used to transform JSON data from a web API to a presentation format such as HTML.

 In addition to JSON, `temple` can also read context inputs as YAML, and from the environment.
 It is sometimes employed as a powerful alternative to tools like `envsubst`, which are used to render configuration files from parameters given as environment variables in 12-factor/Herokuish type environments.